 Japanese Blood Grass

-Japanese blood grass (Imperata cylindrica), also known as cogon grass, is a perfect companion to consider when planting creeping jenny because the vivid red grass blades will create a striking contrast behind the yellow foliage of your creeping jenny.
+Japanese blood grass (Imperata cylindrica), also known as cogon, is a perfect companion to consider when planting creeping jenny because the vivid red grass blades will create a striking contrast behind the yellow foliage of your creeping jenny.

 These perennials produce light red foliage that turns blood red as it matures.
 This blood-red tint will look striking in containers with lots of creeping jenny flowing over the side.